Clarence Wijewardena: Golden Chimes

 Wijewardena departed the Moonstones and formed a new music group called the Golden Chimes, with ex-Moonstones bassist Chanaka Perera and Lankika Perera in January 1971.
 Their first release included Kimade Nawe, Mage Pelpathe, Sihin Sinawai and Samanalayo.
-Subsequently, the vocalist Anil Bharati joined with Golden Chimes.
+Subsequently, the vocalist Anil Bharathi joined with Golden Chimes.
 The second EP on Philips label contained Malai Velai, Sihil Nuwan, Surangana Vesvala and Mage Viyowen and third EP contained Iru Dina, Sandai Tharui, Muhudu Rella and Thakkita Tharikita.
 At this time Wijewardena found a professional lead guitarist Dixon Gunaratne at a wedding.

 After evaluating Bharati's performance for one year, Wijewardena decided to enter him into the Sinhala pop music scene.
 Wijewardena composed Ada Wei Iru Dina for Bharati which became an all-time hit followed by the lovely Christmas song Bethlehempure and Maa Adarai Nangiye.
 Clarence offered him another all-time hit Tikirimalee with Ma Mulin Liyu Pem Pathe, Desa Vidala, Bambaraku Aduna, Sarojini and Iru Dina Pamanak.